Children as young as four are being treated for symptoms of stress and anxiety.

 When to seek help

 Ownhouse advises parents monitor their children.
-If they are still able to function at home, socially and in the classroom, then they are managing to cope with their stress and anxiety.
-However, if they are struggling in any of these areas consider seeking psychological help.
+If they are still able to function at home, socially and in the classroom, then they coping with their stress and anxiety.
+However, if they are struggling in any of these areas, professional help should be sought.

 According to Ownhouse, “grounding techniques” can help children deal with their anxiety.
 These focus on using as many senses as possible to distract the brain from the perceived stressor.
 For example, in a classroom setting, a child can list five things they can see, four things they can hear, three things they can touch, two things they can smell and one thing they can taste.
 This will help them be more mindful of their “here and now” instead of the cause of their anxiety.